krishnadheerajp/krishnadheerajp/README.md

 ###

-<p align="left">I am a passionate Software Engineer at Bajaj Finserv Direct Limited working as Team Lead & Full-stack AEM Developer.
+<p align="left">My name is Pillalamarri Krishna Dheeraj.
+I am a Software Engineer at Bajaj Finserv Direct Limited working as Team Lead & Full-stack AEM Developer.
 My role involves working extensively on Adobe Experience Manager (AEM), both on the front-end and back-end.
 I'm all about creating seamless digital experiences and taking on challenges in this dynamic field.
 As a technology enthusiast, I'm always eager to explore new tools and frameworks to enhance our digital solutions.</p>

 ###